polca/pathways/README.md

 # pathways

-``pathways`` is a Python package that characterizes environmental impacts of energy systems and transition scenarios using Life Cycle Assessment (LCA).
+``pathways`` is a Python package that characterizes the environmental impacts of products, secctors or energy systems and transition scenarios over time using Life Cycle Assessment (LCA).

-``pathways`` is a work in progress.
-It reads in scenarios and corresponding premise-generated LCA databases, solve double-accounting issues and calculates the environmental impacts over a defined period.
+Compared to traditional scenario results from energy models, ``pathways`` provides a more detailed and transparent view of the environmental impacts of a scenario by resolving supply chains between producers and consumers (as an LCA does).
+Hence, direct and indirect emissions are accounted for, and double-counting issues are partially resolved.

+``pathways`` is initially designed to work with data packages produced by ``premise``, but can be used with any IAM scenarios and LCA databases.

 ## Installation